Brain imaging suggests impulsive people don’t think about the reward they’ll get for waiting, whereas patient people seem to enjoy it.

 “Activity in one part of the brain, the anterior prefrontal cortex , seems to show whether you’re getting pleasure from thinking about the future reward you are about to receive,” explains study co-author Todd Braver, professor of psychology in at Washington University in St. Louis.
 “People can relate to this idea that when you know something good is coming, just that waiting can feel pleasurable.”

-The study, which is published in the Journal of Neuroscience, was designed to examine what happens in the brain as people wait for a reward, especially whether people characterized as “impulsive” would show different brain responses than those considered “patient.”
+The study, which appears in the Journal of Neuroscience, aimed to examine what happens in the brain as people wait for a reward, especially whether people characterized as “impulsive” would show different brain responses than those considered “patient.”

 Unlike previous research on delayed gratification that had people choose between hypothetical rewards of money over long delays (e.g., $500 now or $1,000 a year from now), this study presented participants with real rewards of squirts of juice that they chose to receive either immediately or after a delay of up to a minute.